lukso-network/docs/docs/learn/universal-profile/img/edit-profile.md

 We will need to interact with the smart contracts from an externally owned account (EOA).

-The first step is to load our EOA using our private key from [previous steps](./create-profile#step-1---create-an-eoa).
+The first step is to load our EOA using our private key.

 ```javascript title="Load account from a private key"
 import Web3 from 'web3';